Human chain rescues stranded dolphins

 Video

-The 14-person strong wall encouraged the dolphins to sea after being stranded in a canal in St. Petersburg in Florida for days.
+The 14-person strong wall encouraged the dolphins to sea after being stranded in a canal in Florida for days.

 -